Arun-kushwaha007/Deadline/README.md

 ---

 ## 🧭 Final Note
-Whether you’re a solo freelancer or a startup team, **DeadlineX** aims to give you a flexible and efficient tool to manage your productivity, communication, and collaboration—all in one place.
+Whether you’re a solo freelancer or a startup team, **CollabNest** aims to give you a flexible and efficient tool to manage your productivity, communication, and collaboration—all in one place.